kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 kubectl get pods
 ```

-This lists the pod that we've just created.
+This command lists all the pod in our kube cluster.
+In our case it shows  the pod that we've just created.
 The pod's name is the name that we specified in our yaml file.
 Our pod houses a total of one container, and here it says that 1 out of 1 container is in a ready state.
 The Pod is currently in running status and kubernetes hasn't had a need to restart it.

 I'll set the output flag to 'wide' to print out some more info: